Lee Burgess | Head Coach

 Office Phone: (828) 884-8267

-Burgess joined the Brevard College Coaching Staff in May 2012 and is entering his second season at the helm of the Tornados.
+Burgess joined the Brevard College coaching staff in May 2012 and is entering his fifth season at the helm of the Tornados.
 In January 2016, he was elevated to the position of Assistant Athletic Director.

-Burgess previously spent nine years as an assistant coach at Samford University, where his duties included scouting, on-court coaching and recruiting.
+Burgess previously spent nine years as an assistant coach at Samford University, where his duties included scouting, on-court coaching, recruiting, travel, and film exchange.

 During his time with the Bulldogs, Samford saw several milestones reached in the program, as the team led the Southern Conference in scoring defense (four times), three-point field goal percentage (three times), three-pointers made per game (four times) and overall field goal percentage (twice).
 Samford also recorded a winning record in league play four times and advanced to the conference semifinals three times, making it to the finals of the conference tournament in 2006.